pculture/miro-user-manual/en/searching.rst

 ..
 Note::

    There are many video websites on the Internet and Miro only supports a handful of them.
 If you would like to help us add support for additional websites, let us know.

    Additionally, Miro's support for some websites is mediocre.
 If you would like to help us make website support better, let us know.

+   For more information on contributin, see :ref:`Contributing
+   <contributing>`.

 .. index:: searching; saving a search